Activities & News

 Political Narratives: Interdisciplinary and Transmedial Perspectives

 This RCSC conference, organized jointly with the Focus Area "Cultural Narrative Studies" and the GCSC, will explore the powerful role of narratives in shaping political discourse, public meaning and societal change.
 From political speeches and social media storytelling to utopias, conspiracy theories and beyond, the conference will dive into how narratives influence today's multi-crisis world.
 Participants from a broad spectrum of disciplines will come together to discuss key concerns and concepts, including the rise of 'alternative facts' and the role of fiction in political counter-discourse.
-The event will take place from December 4-6, 2024. |
+The event will take place from December 4-6, 2024.
+We will offer a hybrid option for the three keynotes, see conference programme below.
+Please join us via the following link: |

 Today’s cascading crises the world over are increasingly prompting questions of the good life, of its very possibility and forms – questions that have always been at the heart of literature.
 Not only is literature a privileged medium of cultural reflection, but it also offers a test ground whereon thought experiments of the good life can be formed, aesthetically realized, and critically interrogated.
 In this capacity, then, it seems more important than ever to read literary texts – in their formal heterogeneity and conceptual diversity – as a stage for the enactment and critique of the dominant models and good life ‘fantasies’ specific to our current age.